Where are 2021 E&E programs being held?

 No. Everyone who participates in FTE programs is expected to be present for the entire program.
-Participants must be in attendance at all sessions to be eligible for university credit.
+Participants must be in attendance at all sessions to be eligible for university credit and the stipends.
 Please plan your travel and your schedule accordingly.

 If you leave early or do not attend all scheduled sessions, you will be ineligible to receive the optional graduate credit and fail to receive your course completion certificate.